Link Aggregation

 Pseudo Multi-Chassis Link Aggregation

-Currently in DMF, we support Link Aggregation Groups (LAGs) that allow 2 or more physical interfaces on the same DMF switch to be aggregated into 1 logical interface to increase the aggregate bandwidth and provide link redundancy against link failure.
-This feature works well if all the tools are connected to the same DMF delivery switch, which is typically the case when customer tools are co-located in the same physical location.
-However, in cases where tools are located in different data centers or physical locations, where a single DMF switch cannot connect to all the tools, load-balancing across two DMF delivery switches is required.
+DMF supports Link Aggregation Groups (LAGs) that allow 2 or more physical interfaces on the same DMF switch to be aggregated into 1 logical interface to increase the aggregate bandwidth and provide link redundancy against link failure.
+This feature works well if all the tools connect to the same DMF delivery switch, typically when co-locating customer tools in the same physical location.
+However, in cases where tools reside in different data centers or physical locations, where a single DMF switch cannot connect to all the tools, load balancing across two DMF delivery switches is required.

 MLAG Components